queilawithaQ/documentation/_pro/quickstart/getting-started-part-five.md

 {:toc}

 {% csnote info %}
-In addition to this guide, we've also got [quickstart repos and sample apps]({% link _pro/quickstart/quickstart-examples.md %}) available to make starting out with Codeship Pro faster and easier.
+In addition to this guide, we've also got [quickstart repos and sample apps]({% link _pro/quickstart/quickstart-examples.md %}) available to make starting out with CodeShip Pro faster and easier.
 {% endcsnote %}

 The source for the tutorial is available on Github as [codeship/ci-guide](https://github.com/codeship/ci-guide/) and you can clone it via